+Personal privacy is a fundamental aspect of individual liberty.
 All students possess the constitutional right to be secure in their persons, papers, and effects against unreasonable searches and seizures.
 Staff will take particular care to respect students' privacy.

 School officials have authority to maintain order and discipline in the schools and to protect students from exposure to illegal drugs, weapons, and contraband.
-The superintendent, the principal, and other staff designated by the superintendent will have the authority to conduct reasonable searches on school property as provided by board policy.
+The superintendent, the principal, and other staff designated by the superintendent have the authority to conduct reasonable searches on school property in accordance with the law.